AbhishekThakur1007/AbhishekThakur1007/README.md

 #### I am GitHub Readme Generator's creator
 ![I am GitHub Readme Generator's creator](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png)

-I made this project just for fun, it allows you to create nice and simple GitHub Readme files that you can copy/paste and use in your profile.
+I'm a software engineer who is passionate about developing android applications.
+I really enjoy learning new frameworks related to mobile.
+I am proficient in Ionic and currently learning Flutter.
+Also, in my spare time I read code and undestand different architecture patterns in use and how different use cases are handled to become more literate, numerate and code-savvy.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: KOTLIN / JETPACK / SQL / ARCHITECTURE PATTERN

-- 🔭 I’m currently working on this page.
+💼 Android Developer at Edios Software Solutions.